thundersquared/apiscp-notes/notes/index.md

 ## Credits

-This collection of notes is a collaborative effort of Apis Netwroks and [community contributors](https://github.com/thundersquared/apiscp-notes/graphs/contributors) to make panel administration easier.
+This collection of notes is a collaborative effort of Apis Networks and [community contributors](https://github.com/thundersquared/apiscp-notes/graphs/contributors) to make panel administration easier.